davidcarboni/restolino/README.md

 Using reflection to search for methods with either two or three parameters, where the first two are `HttpServletRequest` and `HttpServletResponse` turns out to be simpler, cleaner and more easily understood.
 Like I said, if you're a purist this isn't the framework you're looking for.
 Try it if you like - if you can come up with an elegant, pragmatic and developer-friendly solution, send me a pull request.

+#### Why aren't my classes reloading / nothing gets configured?

+First port of call is to look at the information printed to the console on startup.
+If you see `Reflections URLs: []` you might need to check your `restolino.packageprefix` setting - I've made this mistake a couple of times.
+If nothing is happening when you update a class, check the values of classesReloadable and classesInClasspath.
+It's not possible to reload classes that are on the JVM classpath at startup.

 #### Is it really this cool?

 I'm still aced that I can edit code, adding new fields, methods, annotations - even classes - and it's there when I refresh the browser.
 After years of productivity-sapping build-redeploy cycles, there's something utterly delicious and deeply freeing about it.